microbus-io/fabric/docs/structure/examples-helloworld.md

 HelloWorld_Get(t, ctx, "").BodyContains("Hello, World!")
 ```

-And finally, the service was added to the app in `examples/main/main.go`.
+And finally, the microservice was added to the app in `examples/main/main.go`.